 This video, presented at four times actual speed, shows a test using an engineering model of the soil scoop for NASA's Mars rover Curiosity.
 The scoop dips to about 1.4 inches (3.5 centimeters) deep.
 This test took place at NASA's Jet Propulsion Laboratory, Pasadena, Calif., in 2011.

 Curiosity's scoop will collect soil samples to be sieved, processed and delivered to analytical instruments inside the rover.
+(No audio)

 This engineering animation depicts the moves that NASA's rover Curiosity made on Sept.
 22, 2012, when the rover touched a Martian rock with its robotic arm for the first time.
 Curiosity examined the rock with instruments on the arm.
 This animation was made with the software that engineers used for planning the maneuver: Rover Sequencing and Visualization Program.